 Community-based, co-managed Fish Conservation Zones (FCZs), which are freshwater no-fishing areas, have become popular tools for managing fish populations in Laos.
 However, few resources or guidelines exist for assessing whether these protected areas are effectively meeting their goals.
 The only way to determine whether FCZs are actually working is through monitoring and evaluation.
 Monitoring is an essential element in the process of adaptive management; however, greater emphasis is often placed on establishing new FCZs without investigating how to make existing and future FCZs better.

-This project seeks to develop a best-practices guidebook for FCZ monitoring and evaluation as a resource for civil society organizations and government counterparts in Laos.
-The FCZ guidebook will include methods for measuring indicators of biological, social, and governance effectiveness.
-The project will draw on the successes and challenges of establishing FCZs in Laos, as well as on the body of scientific work developed around monitoring and evaluating marine protected areas (MPAs).
-Another goal of the project is to provide networking opportunities for the many organizations (NGOs, private sector, and government agencies) that have been involved in establishing FCZs throughout Laos.
+This project developed a best-practices guidebook for FCZ monitoring and evaluation as a resource for civil society organizations and government counterparts in Laos.
+The FCZ guidebook include methods for measuring 21 indicators of biological, social, and governance effectiveness.
+The project drew on the successes and challenges of establishing FCZs in Laos, as well as on the body of scientific work developed around monitoring and evaluating marine protected areas (MPAs).
+Another goal of the project was to provide networking opportunities for the many organizations (NGOs, private sector, and government agencies) that have been involved in establishing FCZs throughout Laos.

 - Developing indicators of effectiveness to create a guidebook of best practices for monitoring FCZs in Laos.